56quarters/tunic/doc/source/usage.rst

 ReleaseManager
 --------------

-The :class:`tunic.api.ReleaseManager` class is responsible for inspecting and manipulating previous deployments and the current deployment on a remote server.
+The :class:`tunic.core.ReleaseManager` class is responsible for inspecting and manipulating previous deployments and the current deployment on a remote server.

 In order manipulate deployments like this, the ReleaseManager requires that they